 John graduated from the College of William & Mary in Williamsburg, Virginia (B.A.
 1997) and Creighton University School of Law, cum laude (2003).
-He is also a graduate of the National Criminal Defense College at Mercer Law School in Macon, Georgia (2004).
-John maintains an AV Preeminent designation from Martindale Hubbell, and has been recognized as one of the National Trial Lawyers’ Top 100 Trial Lawyers for over 7 years.
-John as presented and lectured in the areas of criminal defense trial skills, veterans’ disability appeals, and military leadership.
+He is also a graduate of the National Criminal Defense College at Mercer Law School in Macon, Georgia (2004) and the famed Gerry Spence Trial Lawyers College at Thunderhead Ranch (2018).
+John maintains an AV Preeminent designation from Martindale Hubbell, a Superlawyers designation, and has been recognized as one of the National Trial Lawyers’ Top 100 Trial Lawyers for over 10 years.
+John has presented and lectured in the areas of jury trial skills, criminal defense, veterans’ disability appeals, and military leadership.
+Berry Law has served over 10,000 Veterans nationwide recovering over $500 million in backpay awards for veterans.
+The Firm has also been awarded the HIRE Vets Platinum Medallion and the Employer Support of the Guard and Reserve, Pro Patria Award.

 Professional Associations & Memberships